cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 #### PAM configuration

-CageFS depends on <span class="notranslate"> **pam_lve** </span> module tor PAM enabled services.
+CageFS depends on <span class="notranslate"> **pam_lve** </span> module for PAM enabled services.
 When installed, the module is automatically installed for following services:

 * sshd
 * crond